GoGoKo699/Hopf-ansatz/README.md

 This repository contains reproducible synthetic stress-test code for the Hopf ansatz.

-The code generates real- and complex-Hopf VQE and metrology-inspired optimization traces, runs seed-aware diagnostics, produces GitHub-facing comparison plots, and includes standalone safeguards for the Hopf CNOT-count formulas and Qibo layerwise gradient-access circuits.
+The code generates real- and complex-Hopf VQE and metrology-inspired optimization traces, runs seed-aware diagnostics, produces GitHub-facing comparison plots, and includes standalone safeguards for the Hopf CNOT-count formulas, the finite-shot signed-branch gradient estimator, and Qibo layerwise gradient-access circuits.

-Full generated CSV datasets are intentionally not tracked in GitHub because they are large derived artifacts.
+Full generated CSV datasets are intentionally not tracked in GitHub because they are derived artifacts.
 They can be regenerated from deterministic scripts; see `REPRODUCIBILITY.md`.
-The included `VQE_qibo.png` and `complex_stress_summary.pdf` files are small release artifacts that can be regenerated from `VQE_qibo.py` and `hopf_complex.py`, respectively.
-Diagnostic text files and full data files are generated locally and are ignored by default.
+The included `VQE_qibo.png`, `complex_stress_summary.pdf`, and `finite_shot_sanity.png`/`.pdf` files are small release artifacts that can be regenerated from `VQE_qibo.py`, `hopf_complex.py`, and `finite_shot_sanity_check.py`, respectively.
+Diagnostic text files and generated CSV files are ignored by default.

 ## Repository contents